 You can see that these promos tend to be offered every 2-6 months (based on data collected since September 2017).

 Summing up: should you take advantage of these offers?

-Bonus Status Credit promotions are a great way to reach a higher status tier in a cost-effective way.
+Bonus Status Credit promotions are a great way to reach a higher status tier cost-effectively.
 Therefore, it’s worth taking advantage of this offer if you have some travel planning to do.

 Just make sure to not fall foul of the terms and conditions.
 Remember to register first, make your booking during the promotion period for the specific travel dates permitted.

 Also, only certain QF-numbered flights operated by Qantas are usually eligible.
 That means that those operated by Jetstar Group, oneworld and other partner airlines are often excluded.

 You may also be interested in promotions to boost your Qantas Points balance.